Zubair-12/Pottermore/README.md

 * Make an online forum for others to communicate
 * To offer points & rewards to those who successfully pass the trivia sets.

+# Theme ⚡ Pottermore_
+The following theme was used when creating Pottermore: Material Dashboard React from https://www.creative-tim.com/product/material-dashboard-react?partner=104080 by Creative Tim